metarapi/webgpu-sorting/README.md

 	- Logic for merging multiple subgroup histograms and prefix sums, supporting all modern GPU architectures.
 - See `tmp/AdaptationExplanation.md` for a detailed technical summary of these changes.

+### OneSweep Shader Variants
+- Added support for three OneSweep shader variants: `OneSweep16.wgsl`, `OneSweep32.wgsl`, and `OneSweep64.wgsl`.
+The app detects the hardware subgroup size and selects the optimal variant automatically for best compatibility and performance.

+### Sort Options
+- The UI now allows you to run all algorithms together, or select a specific sort: FidelityFX, DeviceRadixSort, OneSweep, or JavaScript only.
+Results include detected subgroup sizes and variant info for each run.

 ### UI Improvements
 - The results panel now shows detected subgroup sizes for each algorithm, and DeviceRadixSort pass details are collapsible for clarity.

+### Shader Files
+- See `src/shaders/onesweep/OneSweep16.wgsl`, `OneSweep32.wgsl`, and `OneSweep64.wgsl` for the new OneSweep variants.
+- See `src/shaders/deviceradix/DeviceRadixSort.wgsl` for the updated DeviceRadixSort implementation.

 ### Why?
 - These changes improve hardware portability, make debugging easier, and ensure the tool surfaces true GPU capabilities for subgroup/wave operations.